-The Office of Conflict Management and Dispute Resolution serves only UT staff members in the resolution of workplace concerns.
+The Office of Conflict Management and Dispute Resolution serves only UT Austin affiliates.

 The Office of Conflict Management and Dispute Resolution promotes the resolution of workplace disputes at the lowest level possible using alternative dispute resolution and collaborative processes.
 In a neutral, confidential setting conflicts are resolved in a positive and constructive manner for all staff.